 Kolaviron (KV) significantly reduced fasting blood glucose and HbA1c in diabetic rats, similar to metformin.
 Diabetic rats (Group B) showed persistent hyperglycemia, confirming successful diabetes induction (Table 2).

-3.1 Gene Expression Findings in the Kidney, Liver, and Pancreas of STZ Induced-diabetic Wistar rats.
+3.1 Gene Expression Findings in the Kidney, Liver, and Pancreas of STZ-Induced Diabetic Wistar Rats.

-Treatment of diabetic rats with 100 mg/kg body weight of Metformin, 100 and 200mg/kg body weight of kolaviron throughout the three months of the study; caused consistent upregulation of ARNT, RATINS, TLR-4 and GLUT-4 genes in the kidney of diabetic rats across all treated groups.
+Treatment of diabetic rats with 100 mg/kg body weight of metformin and 100 and 200 mg/kg body weight of kolaviron throughout the three months of the study caused consistent upregulation of ARNT, RATINS, TLR-4, and GLUT-4 genes in the kidney of diabetic rats across all treated groups.
 Meanwhile, there were occasional exceptions: TLR-4 showed downregulation in the first month, and GLUT-4 was downregulated in the second month.
 Kolaviron, at both dosages (100 and 200 mg/kg), produced a greater gene expression effect than metformin during the entire study period (Figure 1).

-The same four genes in the liver of diabetic rats experienced remarkable elevated expression under treatment with 100mg/kg of kolaviron eliciting more than 10 fold increases in nearly all target genes, outperforming metformin (Figure 2).
+The same four genes in the liver of diabetic rats experienced remarkable elevated expression under treatment with 100 mg/kg of kolaviron, eliciting more than 10-fold increases in nearly all target genes, outperforming metformin (Figure 2).

 The administration of 100 and 200 mg/kg of kolaviron for three months enhanced the upregulation of all four genes in the pancreas of diabetic rats throughout the study.
-A silent mutation was identified at position 885 of the TLR-4 gene in kolaviron-treated animals (Figures 3 and 4).
+A silent mutation was identified at position 885 of the TLR-4 gene inkolaviron-treateded animals (Figures 3 and 4).

 3.2 Histological Observations